Heat oven to 450 degrees.

 Place beets on parchment-lined aluminum foil and drizzle with 1 tablespoon olive oil.
 Wrap in foil and bake until beets are tender when pierced with the tip of a knife, 30 to 45 minutes for baby beets and up to 1 3/4 hours for larger beets.
 Let stand until cool enough to handle; rub off skins with latex gloves or paper towels.
 Cut beets in half or into quarters or sixths if large.
 Transfer to a large bowl; set aside.

-Meanwhile, roast shallots, parsnips, and carrots: Toss shallots, parsnips, and carrots in a large bowl with remaining 3 tablespoons oil, then season with salt and pepper.
-Spread in a single layer on a parchment-lined rimmed baking sheet and sprinkle with rosemary, tossing to coat.
+Toss peeled shallots, parsnips, carrots, and rosemary in a large bowl with remaining 3 tablespoons oil, then season with salt and pepper.
+Spread in a single layer on a rimmed baking sheet.
 Roast until tender and golden, turning vegetables over once, about 30 minutes.
-Transfer to a bowl.
+Transfer to a large bowl; set aside.

-Prepare greens: Wash arugula and dry thoroughly, then place in a bowl and cover with a damp kitchen towel (or damp paper towels).
-Refrigerate until needed (this will help crisp the leaves).
+Wash arugula and dry thoroughly, then place in a bowl and cover with a damp kitchen towel or damp paper towels.
+Refrigerate until needed.
+This will help crisp the leaves.

-Toss vegetables and greens with vinaigrette: Toss parsnips, carrots, and shallots with 2 tablespoons vinaigrette.
-Toss beets separately with 1 tablespoon vinaigrette (to prevent their color from bleeding).
-Toss arugula with 2 tablespoons vinaigrette and season lightly with salt and a pinch of pepper.
+Toss parsnips, carrots, and shallots with 2 tablespoons vinaigrette.
+Toss beets separately with 1 tablespoon vinaigrette to prevent their color from bleeding.
+Toss arugula with 2 tablespoons vinaigrette.

-Compose salad and serve: Line a serving platter with arugula and arrange vegetables on top.
-Serve salad immediately.
+Line a serving platter with arugula and arrange vegetables on top.
+Serve immediately.